howarddierking/blog.howarddierking.com/src/resume.md

 *	Drove the engineering team to adopt more agile practices while simultaneously maintaining a high quality bar and increasing the frequency and predictability of releases
 *	Worked closely with development organization to review technical architecture decisions and research spikes
 *	Created analytics warehouse and ETL processes to aid in performance management and platform migration effort
-*	Designed, developed and released MSDN Magazine Pivot viewer, as well as the source code.
+*	Designed, developed and released MSDN Magazine Pivot viewer, as well as the source code

 #### MSDN Magazine – Editor-in-Chief